 None Content marks

 Not all markings on jewelry relate to the content of gold used to create each piece.
-Some of the markings you will see are logos, trademarks, or the designer or manufacturer’s initials.
+You will see some of the markings are logos, trademarks, or the designer or manufacturer's initials.

-Examples of these include MK for Michael Kors, T&Co for Tiffany’s, and JM for James Mason.
+Examples include MK for Michael Kors, T&Co for Tiffany's, and JM for James Mason.

 GP and GF